ksysoev/wsget/README.md

 ```

-You also can pass initial request as part command line argument by using flag -r
+You also can pass the initial request as part command line argument by using flag -r

 ```
 wsget wss://ws.postman-echo.com/raw -r "Hello world!"